yongkanghe/Agentic-Marketing-Campaign-Generator/docs/SOLUTION-ARCHITECTURE-ASSESSMENT.md

 ## 🎯 Conclusion

-The **Video Venture Launch** platform demonstrates **exceptional architectural vision** and **professional implementation quality**.
+The **AI Marketing Campaign Post Generator** platform demonstrates **exceptional architectural vision** and **professional implementation quality**.
 The foundation is solid with sophisticated Agentic AI design, comprehensive documentation, and a polished frontend experience.

 **Key Strengths:**
 - World-class architecture and documentation